 The island is sprinkled with many stunning beaches, although not all are suitable for surfing.
 On the eastern side of the island, most of the premier surfing spots are beach breaks, making them ideal for all levels.

 Surfing at Lord Howe Island is also possible on the western side.
 However, with the coral lagoon fringing much of this side, many of the breaks are located off-shore.

 Even though surfing enthusiasts will no doubt bring their boards along, it is possible for novice riders to hire equipment when surfing at Lord Howe Island.

-In addition, the island also boasts the least crowded beaches in the Commonwealth of Australia, as no more than 400 tourists are allowed on the island at any one time.
+In addition, the island also boasts the least crowded beaches in the Australia, as no more than 400 tourists are allowed on the island at any one time.